 At the follow-up wellness consultation I found that my weight hadn’t changed, (no surprise there, since I couldn’t resist the fabulous cheese soufflés on the menu).
 Wellness consultant Deidre said I still looked as exhausted as I had when I first arrived.
 That surprised me, since I felt much better already.
 But I knew that Deidre didn’t mean to insult me but to say that my work wasn’t done and I needed more work to get back to my full health.
 She suggested that I try a different program if I came back again, because judging from what I’d told her, I still needed to work on how to manage the other stressful parts of my life, not just the fitness.
 Seventy percent of the bookings at Kamalaya are repeat guest, so don’t be surprised if you hear that I’m back at Kamalaya again in the not so distant future.

 I stayed in touch with the interesting new friends I’d made at Kamalaya.
 Lauren messaged me from London and Ado messaged me from Bahrain in the following week.
 Ado was back in her investment banking office, missed Kamalaya and her new friends, and was trying to stay with her new “flow”.

 “Went Kamalaya grocery shopping,” she proudly messaged, along with a photo of her kitchen table laden with fresh green vegetables and health ingredients like sprouts, seeds, berries, and cold pressed oils.
 “I’m trying to keep it up!
 I feel lighter and more Zen.
 It’s like I have a little aura surrounding me!”

 Yes Ado, I feel my aura is lighter too.
 I think we all do after returning from an all-around wellness immersion at Kamalaya.

-Have a look at Kamalaya’s other wellness, de-stress, detox and wellness programs and book here.
+Have a look at Kamalaya’s other wellness, de-stress, detox and wellness programs and prices and book here.